-- Has the legal authority to apply for Federal assistance and the institutional managerial and financial capability (including funds cut) deviation by the non-redectal share of project costs) to ensure proper planning, management and completion of project described in this application. - 2 Will give the awarding agency, the ComptroBar General of the United States and, if appropriate, the State, the right to examine all records, books, papers, or documents related to the assestance and will establish a preparation of the assestance and will establish generally decepted accounting standards or agency directives. - 3.
-Will not dispose of, modely the use of, or change the tarms of the real property tille or other interest in the site and lealities without pertilesent and instructions from the avaiding agency.
-Will record the Federal awarding agency directives and within the fille of real property acquired in whole or in part with Federal assettance funds to secure non-discommination during the useful life of the project. - WTI comply with the requirements of the assistance swarding agency with regard to the drabing, raviow and, approval of construction, plans and specifications. - 5.
-Will provide and maintain competentillund adoptivate engineering supervision at the construction site to ensure that the complete work conforms with the approved plans and specifications and will found progressive reports and such other information as may be required by the assistance awarding agency or State. - Will find all and complete the work within the applicable time trame after receipt of approval of the awarding agency. - 7 Will establish safeguards to protivoil employees from using their positions for a purpose that constitutes or presents the appearance of personal constitutional conflict of interest, or personal gain.
+- Has the legal authority to apply for Federal assistance and the inskilutonal managerial and indancial capacitity (inducing funds cut loav) the non-federal share of project costs) to ensure proper planning, management and completion of project described in this application. - 2 Will give the awarding agency, the Completion General of the United States and, it appropriate, the State, the right to examine all records, books, papers, or documents related to the assistance and will establish a preparation of the assistance and will establish generally decopted accounting standards or agency directives. - 3.
+Will not dispose of, inodely the use of, or change the tarms of the real property fills on other inderest in the site and leadlities without permission and instructions from the awarding agency.
+Will record the Federal awarding agency directives and withinclude a covenant in the fills of real property acquired in whole of in part with Federal assistance funds to assive non-discommation during the useful life of the project. - WTI scenpty with the requirements of the astistiance swarding agency with regard to the drabing, raviow and, approval of construction plans and specifications. - 5.
+Will provide and maintain compatent and adequate engineering supervision all the construction site to ensure ratic the complete work conforms with the approved plans and specifications and will formsh progressive reports and such other information as may be required by the assistance awarding agency or State. - Will find also and complete the work within the applicable time trame siter receipt of opproval of the awarding agency. - 7 Will establish saleguards to protival employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of nierest, or personal gain.